Nintendo Network: Software updates

 Software updates, more commonly known as patches, have been available on both Nintendo 3DS, since April 25, 2012, and Wii U, since November 18, 2012, via a system update.
 These system updates gave the ability to patch downloadable titles, as well as retail games, through both the Nintendo eShop and HOME Menu.
-These patches have the main purpose of fixing security vulnerabilities and other bugs, and improving the usability or performance.
-Patches can also be downloaded while using other applications via the systems' Download Manager.

 Nintendo eShop

-The Nintendo eShop is an online marketplace powered by Nintendo Network.
-The eShop allows users on the Nintendo 3DS and the Wii U to access and purchase exclusive digital games, Virtual Console games, and certain retail games.
-Moreover, users can obtain patches and additional downloadable content for digital downloads; in-game purchases are also supported.
-Before purchasing a piece of software, the eShop allows users to view ratings, screenshots, and videos pertaining to that piece of software.
-Developers can also release demos of both digital and physical games on the eShop.
+The Nintendo eShop was an online marketplace powered by Nintendo Network.
+The eShop allowed users on the Nintendo 3DS and the Wii U to access and purchase exclusive digital games, Virtual Console games, and certain retail games.
+Moreover, users obtained patches and additional downloadable content for digital downloads; in-game purchases were also supported.
+Before purchasing a piece of software, the eShop allowed users to view ratings, screenshots, and videos pertaining to that piece of software.
+Developers could also release demos of both digital and physical games on the eShop.

-Currently, purchases made through the Nintendo eShop on the Nintendo 3DS are tied to the system that they were purchased from, and they can only be transferred by contacting Nintendo's customer service.
-However, Nintendo has stated that this will change with the launch of the Wii U and the Nintendo Network user account system.
+Purchases made through the Nintendo eShop on the Nintendo 3DS are tied to the system that they were purchased from, and they can only be transferred by contacting Nintendo's customer service.
 On the Wii U, the user's purchases are tied to their Nintendo Network account but they cannot be transferred to other systems by the user as the Nintendo Network account is tied to a specific console.
 This user account system was added to the Nintendo 3DS via a system update on December 9, 2013, coinciding with Miiverse being added to the system, allowing players to combine their funds with their Wii U account.

-In February 2022, Nintendo announced that they'll be shutting down the Nintendo eShop for 3DS and Wii U systems on March 27, 2023, at 11:00 PM GMT, with the ability to add funds being removed on August 29, 2022, at 4:30 AM GMT.
-This shutdown will also affect other games that use Nintendo eShop for Add-on content, such as Streetpass Mii Plaza, Nintendo Badge Arcade, Wii Sports Club, Mario Kart 8 and New Super Mario Bros.
-2. However, users will still be able to redownload software they already purchased, download updates and download a small number of free themes on the 3DS Theme Shop.
-Also on this shutdown, the Pokémon Bank application on 3DS will become free of charge to use.
+On February 16, 2022, Nintendo announced the shut-down of the Nintendo eShop for 3DS and Wii U systems on March 27, 2023, at 8:00 pm EST. The ability to add funds was removed on August 29, 2022, at 12:30 am EST. This shutdown affected other games that used Nintendo eShop for Add-on content, such as StreetPass Mii Plaza, Nintendo Badge Arcade, Wii Sports Club, Mario Kart 8 and New Super Mario Bros.
+2. Users are still able to redownload software they already purchased, download updates, and download a small number of free themes on the 3DS Theme Shop.
+Also on this shutdown, the Pokémon Bank application on 3DS became free-to-use, provided that it was downloaded prior to the shutdown.
+The ability to merge funds that were left on the Nintendo Network ID to a Nintendo Account ended on March 11, 2024, 10 pm PDT.

 Digital retail titles

-Most Wii U and Nintendo 3DS retail software titles are available to download via the Nintendo eShop.
+Most Wii U and Nintendo 3DS retail software titles were available to download via the Nintendo eShop.
 The first of these titles was New Super Mario Bros.
 2 for the Nintendo 3DS, which launched on the Nintendo eShop alongside its retail release in August 2012.